Ormes Society

 The Ormes Society is an online group that promotes black women who work in the comic book industry.
 The organization is named after Jackie Ormes, a pioneering African-American comic artist.

 History

 The Ormes Society was founded in 2007 by artist Cheryl Lynn Eaton.
 Eaton was upset by the comic book industry's lack of diversity and wanted to help support black women and fans.
-She named the organization after Jackie Ormes, a pioneer African-American comic illustrator.
+She named the organization after Jackie Ormes, a pioneer African-American comic illustrator and America’s first black female professional cartoonist.
 The website for the group became a hub where comic book creators could network with one another.
 The site itself also acted as an archive of members' artwork.